hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 I am using Node-RED on different devices to collect the data from the process to show it on the dashboard.
 Therefore I installed Node-RED on both Raspberry Pi's and on my local machine.
 If you are using an earlier version of Raspian (Rasberry Pi operating system) Node-RED might be installed already.
 I will now explain what you need to do before you can start with importing or building the flows in the next steps.

-In short, you need to do the following steps for both the Raspberry Pi and local machine:
+In short, you need to do the following steps for both Raspberry Pi's and the local machine:
 1. Install Node.js and nvm.
 2. Install Node-RED.
 3. Add security to Node-RED.